Guide to opening a Business Account for your Start-Up in Singapore

 An example would be the OCBC Business Growth Account.
-It requires a low initial deposit of just S$500, which is the lowest amongst the banks in Singapore.
+It does not require an initial deposit.
 This is useful if you need to set up your business account first, while you wait for additional funds to be transferred to your company from other business partners.

 For many entrepreneurs, the initial stage of setting up a business can be capital intensive.
 If you are running an e-commerce business, you might find a large portion of your capital being locked up as you’ll have to pay for goods in advance, before being able to sell them to your customers.
 You’ll also need to fork out money to secure a working space, purchase equipment and hire workers.